 I was motivated to investigate this hauntingly beautiful Debussy piece by things said about its creative violation of music convention in the article Beauty in the Void, Alex Ross, The New Yorker, Oct.
 29, 2018.
 The violations were explained in the article in terms of unusual sequences of different keys.
 I wondered if there might be a way of understanding it in terms of non-classical modes.
 My source for the written music is the Classical Fake Book, 2nd Edition, Hal Leonard (2013), page 222.
 The piece looks innocently (and misleadingly) simple there - a melody line with a few accidentals and some mostly simple chord symbols above it for mostly triad chords.
-The problem with seeing it as it actually is it includes elements of both C# minor (4 sharps, the written key) and Db major (5 flats, same piano key tonic).
-The melody is visibly a variation of IIDM.L blues.
-The harmony is mostly compatible with the blues scale but some of it is not evocative of the blues.
+The problem with seeing it as it actually is it includes elements of both C# minor (4 sharps, the written key) and Db major (5 flats, same piano key).
+The melody is visibly a variation of IIRM.L blues.
+The written harmony is mostly compatible with the blues scale but some of it is not evocative of the blues.

-A summary with harmony that is more evocative of the blues is shown next.
-The up arrow prefix means gliss up an extra octave.
+Here follows a summary with harmony that is more evocative of the blues, particularly in [b] and [d], including the final bar of [c] that leads into [d].
+The up arrow prefix means go up an extra octave.
 The written time signature of 9/8 divides each bar into 3 groups of 3 eighth notes, but playing it in 4/4 time, as shown, sounds very close to the original timing and leads naturally to a swing-feel blues.
-The "+" entries in [c] identify augmented fifths and major sixths that outline harmony shapes, and are best skipped on the first few passes because the melody line moves around enough.
+The "+" entries in [c] are some slightly tricky chord sequences that are best skipped initially (or perhaps replaced): the written chords are a mishmash of different types that mostly boil down to split fifths, split augmented fifths, and split minor sevenths.

 Between melody and harmony, all the notes of the chromatic scale are used.
 Getting a handle on the piece is helped by identifying some notes as passing notes relative to known modes.
-The melody is visibly in the I/DM.L blues mode with a couple of ornamental passing notes (p6 and 7).
+The melody is visibly in the //DM.L blues mode with a couple of ornamental passing notes (p6 and 7).
 The final section is in its pentatonic minor sub-mode with one of these passing notes.
-The parent diminished mode I/P.DM.L may be understood as contributing note p2 to the harmony.
+The parent diminished mode //P.RM.L may be understood as contributing note p2 to the harmony.
 This is not to suggest Debussy had these modes in mind, only that having them in mind provides helpful context for understanding the piece.